-August 2015 – The Smitswinkel troop has settled back into natural foraging behaviour and the scenes below are a record of the past.
-Occasionally they venture along the urban edge on the mountainside but the wildlife rangers keep a check on their movements and they are quickly chased out of the urban area.
-On a positive note, by moving them off the main road along the scenic route and avoiding contact with motorists who would stop and illegally feed the animals, the previous issues around car raiding has been solved.
-Miller’s Point though with it’s picnic areas and restaurant is still unfenced and remains an attractive raiding option.
+After killing off the “problem” males, the Smitswinkel troop for some years did settle back into natural foraging patterns and the scenes in the photos below are largely a record of the past.
+On a positive note, by herding them off the road along the scenic route, there were fewer opportunities for motorists to stop to illegally feed the animals, so the incidents of car raiding have largely stopped.
+Miller’s Point though, with it’s picnic areas and restaurant is still not fenced and continues to be an attractive raiding option.